Skip to content

 Quantified impact with specific metrics (revenue, cost savings, efficiency gains, user growth)

-Evidence of ownership — taking end-to-end responsibility for projects without being asked
+Evidence of Ownership — end-to-end responsibility for projects without being asked; never 'that's not my job'

-Ability to operate at scale — experience with large datasets, high-traffic systems, or enterprise-level solutions
+Ability to operate at scale — large datasets, high-traffic systems, or enterprise-level solutions

 Must Include